Bringing a project here

 Sustainable projects are those the industry adopts and drive economic value with.
 Doing this at Open Mainframe Project takes advantage of the expertise in building these programs.

-- Events such as Open Source Days and Open Source Forum for the community to connect and collaborate.
+• Events for the community to connect and collaborate.

 Have world-class tools for measuring project insights and success.